Can I get a mortgage with my credit rating?

-Banks and building societies are cautious about who they lend to, so they always check credit reports carefully to see if potential mortgage customers have defaulted on any debt payments in the past.
-They will also look for any County Court Judgments (CCJs) against you, or if you have ever filed for bankruptcy.
+Banks and building societies are cautious about who they lend to.
+So, they always check applicants’ financial history carefully to see if potential mortgage customers have defaulted on any debt payments in the past.
+Lenders determine whether they will offer you a mortgage based on these factors:

-In any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals – even if your financial problems occurred a long time ago.
+If any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals.
+Alternatively, you will have to pay a higher rate of interest, even if your financial problems occurred a long time ago.

 Which mortgages am I eligible for?

-There are some mortgages however, which are specifically designed for those whose credit history is far from perfect.
-These are often known as ‘sub-prime’ mortgages or ‘adverse credit’ mortgages, and are generally offered by lenders specialising in this market.
+There are some mortgages, though, which are specifically designed for those whose credit history is far from perfect.
+These are often known as ‘sub-prime’ mortgages or ‘adverse credit’ mortgages.
+Generally, they are offered by lenders specialising in this market.

-While they work in the same way as standard mortgages, insofar as you borrow a certain amount and then make monthly repayments over a set term, interest rates are unsurprisingly higher and you are likely to need a more sizeable deposit to put down.
+They work in the same way as standard mortgages, insofar as you borrow a certain amount and then make monthly repayments over a set term.
+However, interest rates are unsurprisingly higher, and you are likely to need a more sizeable deposit to put down.